-For Map-AllGather, the map output key should be an integer specifying the location of the output value in the resultant gathered data product.
+For Map-AllGather, the Map output key should be an integer specifying the location of the output value in the resultant gathered data product.
 Map output values can be vectors, sets of vectors (partial matrix) or single values.
 Final output value of the Map-AllGather operation is an assembled array of Map output values in the order of their corresponding keys.
 The result of AllGather-Combine will be provided to the Map tasks of the next iteration as the loop variant data using the APIs and mechanisms suggested in Section 2.2.1.

-The final assembly of AllGather data can be performed by implementing a custom combiner or using the default combiner of AllGather-combine.
-Custom combiner allows the user to specify a custom assembling function.
-In this case, the input to the assembling function is a list of Map outputs keyvalue pairs, ordered by the key.
+The final assembly of AllGather data can be performed by implementing a custom combiner or using the default combiner.
+A custom combiner allows the user to specify a custom assembling function.
+In this case, the input to the assembling function is a list of Map output key-value pairs, ordered by the key.
 This assembling function gets executed in each worker node after all the data is received.

 The default combiner should work for most of the use cases, as the combining of AllGather data is oftentimes a trivial process.
-The default combiner expect the Map outputs to be in <int, double[]> format.
+The default combiner expects the Map outputs to be in <int, double[]> format.
 In a matrix example, the key would represent the row index of the output matrix and the value would contain the corresponding row vector.
 Map outputs with duplicate keys (same key for multiple output values) are not supported and therefore ignored.

-Users can deploy their Mapper implementations as is with Map-AllGather primitive.
-They need to specify only the collective operation, after which the shuffle and reduce phases of MapReduce would be substituted by the Map-AllGather communication and computations.
+Users can utilize their Map function implementations as is with the Map-AllGather primitive.
+They only need to specify the collective operation, after which the shuffle and reduce phases of MapReduce would get substituted by the Map-AllGather communication and computations.